 Sign up for our newsletter and stay in the know.

 The situation can become more serious when the dog generalizes to act this way around mail carriers in other contexts.
 Some dogs learn to associate specific traits with negative feelings about the individual, and react whenever those triggers are present.
-Then you’ve got a dog who goes nuts around anyone who looks like the mail carrier, or who’s dressed in a similar way.
+Then you’ve got a dog who barks around anyone who looks like the mail carrier, or who’s dressed in a similar way.
 Some dogs generalize to people who smell the same, perhaps from scents inside the truck, a type of shampoo or deodorant, or a cologne.
 For other dogs, any person carrying parcels and papers is treated like a mail carrier.

 Generalizing happens with the truck, too.
 While some dogs distinguish between the mail truck and any other truck, others begin to bark at all trucks.
 Lots of dogs learn that the mail truck always stops at their house, but the UPS and the FedEx trucks usually drive by.